 What really put Honda on the map in the seventies was the CVCC (compound vortex controlled combustion) engine, launched in late 1973.
 With its unique stratified charge head, the CVCC engine enabled the Civic was able to meet 1975 U.S. emissions standards and qualify for Japan’s low-emissions purchase tax credit without the use of add-on catalytic converters or thermal reactors, something U.S. automakers — and some Japanese ones — had insisted was technically impossible.
-Toyota, which had been among those, actually licensed the technology from Honda for use in Toyota’s own products, a remarkable reversal of the usual order of things.
+Toyota, which had been among those, actually licensed the technology from Honda for use in Toyota’s own products, a remarkable coup for one of Japan’s smaller automakers.
 There was also strong interest from Ford and even General Motors.

 Since CVCC-engined Civics were also surprisingly fun to drive and returned fine fuel economy, American buyers stung by the recent OPEC embargo snapped them up, as did customers in Japan.
 The larger Honda Accord, introduced in 1976, met a similarly warm reception, selling more than 1.5 million units through 1981.